This PDF is the current document as it appeared on Public Inspection on 10/06/2014 at 08:45 am.

 Electronically: You may submit comments and attachments electronically at http://www.regulations.gov, which is the Federal eRulemaking Portal.
 Follow the instructions online for submitting comments.

-The information collection requirements specified in the Bloodborne Pathogens Standard require employers to: Develop and maintain exposure control plans; develop a housekeeping schedule; provide workers with HBV vaccinations, as well as post-exposure medical evaluations and follow-ups; provide workers with information and training; maintain medical and training records for specified periods; provide OSHA, the National Institute for Occupational Safety and Health, workers and their authorized representatives with access to these records; establish and maintain a sharps injury log for the recording of percutaneous injuries from contaminated sharps; and HIV and HBV research laboratories and production facilities must also adopt or develop, and review at least once a year, a biosafety manual.
+The information collection requirements specified in the Bloodborne Pathogens Standard require employers to: develop and maintain exposure control plans; develop a housekeeping schedule; provide workers with Hepatitis B Virus (HBV) vaccinations, as well as post-exposure medical evaluations and follow-ups; maintain medical and training records for specified periods; and provide OSHA, the National Institute for Occupational Safety and Health, workers and their authorized representatives with access to these records, HIV and HBV research laboratories and production facilities must also adopt or develop, and review at least once a year, a biosafety manual, and establish and maintain a sharps injury log for the recording of percutaneous injuries from contaminated sharps.

 OSHA has a particular interest in comments on the following issues: